Hustle!!! (Dead on It)

 "Hustle!!!
 (Dead on It)" is a song written and recorded by James Brown.
 Released as a single in 1975, the song charted #11 R&B. "Hustle" was the lead track on his album Everybody's Doin' the Hustle & Dead on the Double Bump.
 The song's title refers to the popular dance the Hustle.

+The track is a jam session and features a spoken interlude from Brown in which he discusses his lack of commercial success in the singles chart: "Now when we finish this session, they'll know where the funk come from."